-IWM short films on Talking Pictures TV this November
+IWM films air nationally for first time on Talking Pictures TV

 Still from “All Hands” © IWM UKY 249.
 A Second World War “Careless Talk” film, 1940 starring John Mills